curl / Development / test-fileformat.pl

 data to be sent to the client on its request and later verified that it arrived safely.
 Set nocheck="yes" to prevent the test script from verifying the arrival of this data.

 base64=yes means that the data provided in the test-file is a chunk of data encoded with base64.
 It is the only way a test case can contain binary data.
-(This attribute can in fact be used on any section, but it doesn't make much sense for other sections than "data").
+(This attribute can in fact be used on any section, but it does not make much sense for other sections than "data").

 nonewline=yes means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.